X

 According to the company, the Anvil will provide the MADIS with an autonomous, low-collateral kinetic intercept capability to effectively neutralize small hostile drones.

-It uses cutting-edge onboard computing components and sensors to maintain target lock and deliver precise terminal guidance, ensuring high-probability success in challenging environments.
+It uses cutting-edge onboard computing components and sensors to maintain target lock and deliver precise terminal guidance, ensuring a high probability of success in challenging environments.

 The Anvil also integrates Anduril’s Lattice software, which combines sensor fusion, computer vision, edge computing, and artificial intelligence (AI) to accelerate decision-making.